 - myomatous (<10% fat)

-Immunohistochemical staining for tumor cells reveals HMB-45 positivity.
-Among hepatic tumors, HMB-45 reactivity is found exclusively in the smooth muscle cells AML 7.
+Immunohistochemical staining of the tumour cells reveals HMB-45 positivity.
+Among hepatic tumours, HMB-45 reactivity is found exclusively in the smooth muscle cells AML 7.

-There is reported correlation between hepatic angiomyolipoma and tuberous sclerosis (TS), although the association is not as strong for hepatic AMLs at it is for the renal ones: 20% of renal AMLs are associated with TS, compared to only 6% of hepatic AMLs 5.
+There is a reported correlation between hepatic angiomyolipoma and tuberous sclerosis (TS), although the association is not as strong at it is for renal AMLs.
+Up to 20% of renal AMLs are associated with TS, compared to only 6% of hepatic AMLs 5.
 Nonetheless, the liver is the second most frequent site of angiomyolipoma after kidney.

 The characteristic findings on any modality are the presence of both fat and prominent vascularity in the same lesion.
 If the fatty component predominates, it resembles lipomas but most of the time, a mixture of usual solid soft tissue intermingled with fatty components will be seen.
 Conversely, in cases of less fatty content and excess vascular part, the lesion seems like hypervascular hepatic mass lesions.

-The drainage vein of AML is the hepatic vein, and identifying a perfusing vein communicating with hepatic vein from the tumor center can aid in differentiating AML from fat-containing hepatocellular carcinoma (HCC) 2,4.
+The drainage vein of AML is the hepatic vein, and identifying a perfusing vein communicating with the hepatic vein from the tumour centre can aid in differentiating AML from fat-containing hepatocellular carcinoma (HCC) 2,4.

-Hetero or homogenous echogenic (due to fat content) mass lesion in right hepatic lobe.
-In case of less fat content and excess vascular component, angiomyolipoma can be seen as a heterogenous hypoechoic mass lesion.
+Hetero or homogenous echogenic (due to fat content) mass lesion in the right hepatic lobe.
+In case of less fat content and excess vascular component, angiomyolipoma can be seen as a heterogeneous hypoechoic mass lesion.
 Could be indistinguishable from a hemangioma 1.

-- well-defined mass with heterogeneous attenuation values due to presence of fat and soft tissue densities
+- well-defined mass with heterogeneous attenuation values due to the presence of fat and soft tissue densities

-- arterial phase: significant enhancement in arterial phase
+- arterial phase: significant enhancement in the arterial phase

 - portal phase: becomes hypoattenuated